 In the UK, the typical black ant does not sting.
-In warm weather or if feeling threatened, red, flying and wood ants will sting.
+However, in warm weather or feeling threatened, red, flying, and wood ants will sting.
 If you do get stung, you may feel a nip, which is usually relatively harmless, although there is sometimes a pale pink mark at the site of the sting.

 Bedbugs are fast becoming a problem in the UK, which maybe because of the increasing popularity of international travel.

 If you think your home is infested with these insects, you should contact a pest control expert immediately so that they can be eradicated.

 These small, blood-sucking insects are not dangerous, and they don't carry any disease.
 Still, their bite may cause itching and red lumps to the skin, occasionally causing a skin reaction including infected blisters.

 Even though these insects cannot jump or fly, they crawl around very quickly and have the potential to invade any room in the house.
 As well as being unintentionally transported in the luggage of tourists, they are often found in bedding, clothing and furniture.

 Stings from bees are pretty painful, and because some bees will leave their sting inside you, this must be removed to ensure that infection does not occur.
 However, unless you are allergic to bee stings, they do not typically cause severe damage.

 Caterpillars and Moths

 The oak processionary moth is a native of southern Europe, and it was inadvertently introduced to the UK in 2005.
-The larvae of this moth, commonly known as caterpillars, can be hazardous to oak trees as well as being detrimental to both human and animal health.
+The larvae of this moth, commonly known as caterpillars, can be hazardous to oak trees and detrimental to both human and animal health.
 They live in and feed on oak trees and are easily recognisable by their typical habit of moving around in nose-to-tail convoys or processions.

 Unfortunately, this brown moth is not very distinctive and looks very similar to other harmless species.
-However, the moth’s larvae have thousands of tiny hairs that contain a substance called thaumetopoein which may cause skin irritation, itching, conjunctivitis, inflammation of the pharynx (pharyngitis) and asthma in humans.
+However, the moth's larvae have thousands of tiny hairs that contain a substance called thaumetopoeid which may cause skin irritation, itching, conjunctivitis, inflammation of the pharynx (pharyngitis) and asthma in humans.